CHIA-AN-YANG/homeworkOTP/README.md

 ### Prerequisite
 If yarn is not installed, please run `npm install -g yarn` in terminal or `sudo npm install -g yarn`.

+If typescript is not installed, please also run `npm install -g typescript` so that `tsc` command can be used globally.

 Use node **v20.18.0** for runtime environment.

 ### Run in local